grachevko/docker-hosts-updater/README.md

 Priority
 ----
-If you want to run two containers with same hosts and want that one will override another, just add priority after colon:
+If you want to run two containers with same hosts and want one override another, just add priority after colon:

 ```bash